-In this episode, Commercial and Technology Partner Peter Fernando and Litigation Special Counsel Jonathan Forsey unpack some high-profile data breaches in New Zealand and Australia, outline some of the key principles of the Privacy Act 2020 and how to determine when a cyberattack is a notifiable privacy breach.
-They also explain how businesses, government agencies and other organisations can mitigate the impact of a cyberattack by creating a robust response policy.
+In this episode, Commercial and Technology Partner Peter Fernando and Litigation Special Counsel Jonathan Forsey unpack some high-profile data breaches in New Zealand and Australia, outline some of the key principles of the Privacy Act 2020 and explain how to determine when a cyberattack is a notifiable privacy breach.
+They also discuss how businesses, government agencies and other organisations can mitigate the impact of a cyberattack by creating a robust response policy.

 Construction project contracts must be watertight in case of a rainy day

 In this episode Julia Flattery, Construction Partner, speaks with Jonathan Forsey, Litigation Special Counsel, about what to do in the event of insolvency of a company involved in a construction project.